-Students exceeding ten (10) absences (lawful and/or unlawful) in one school year shall not be promoted to the next grade except by a determination of the principal/designee upon review of the student's records and/or gains derived from summer school attendance.
+Students exceeding ten (10) absences (lawful and/or unlawful) in one school year shall not be promoted to the next grade except by a determination of the principal/designee upon review of the student's records.
 Retention may be required when excessive absences interfere with the student's educational progress and it is determined that the child would benefit from such.
-If an exceptional student exceeds ten (10) absences, promotion and/or summer school attendance shall be determined by the school-based IEP Team after consultation with the principal.
+If an exceptional student exceeds ten (10) absences, promotion shall be determined by the school-based IEP Team after consultation with the principal.